JanssenProject/jans/docs/janssen-server/fido/conditional-ui-and-fallback.md

 ### Client-Side Capability Check

-On the client, the `PublicKeyCredential.isConditionalMediationAvailable` property is the definitive signal for Conditional UI support.
-Browsers that support it (as of 2024):
+On the client, `PublicKeyCredential.isConditionalMediationAvailable()` is the definitive signal for Conditional UI support — it is a static async method that resolves to `true` when the browser supports conditional mediation.
+Currently supported browsers:

 | Browser | Minimum Version |
 |---|---|